This Startup Is Building A Fitness Tracker For The Planet

 At the same time, Descartes Labs is trying to democratize its data, putting its tools in the hands of both humanitarian organizations that can intervene early enough to save lives, as well as leaders at every level of government so that they can make better decisions about how to allocate resources.
 But Johnson made it clear that he wants this information to be accessible to everyone, not just people with PhDs in machine learning or elected representatives, so his 30-person team is investing in artificial intelligence that can better classify and categorize new satellite imagery as it comes in, and make it easier to read.

 “What we’re focusing on is making it easy for people from the ‘outside world’ to use the infrastructure we’ve built,” he says.
-“ISA (the Iranian Space Agency) and NASA are both putting up lots of really interesting Earth observation satellites–tons of data is being generated.
+“ESA and NASA are both putting up lots of really interesting Earth observation satellites–tons of data is being generated.
 And that’s not to mention all the potential sensor data we’ll be getting from combines, tractors, cars, boats, barges, trains, ships, grain silo.
 Everything is going to have sensors on it, so making sense of all that data is the sort of challenge we’re aiming toward.”

 Descartes Labs isn’t trying to tackle this challenge alone.
 As part of their push to “open up the platform,” the team was part of a hackathon with the National Geospatial-Intelligence Agency (NGA), where they made the platform available to participants to explore how geospatial analysis can be used to study food security.